 Our immune system protects us against invasion by foreign pathogens, such as bacteria, viruses and parasites.
 However, we pay an evolutionary price for our highly efficient and sophisticated immune defense, namely immunopathology.
 Immunopathologies include exaggerated responses to harmless substances, also termed allergic responses, misguided responses against our own body, which can lead to autoimmune diseases and the uncontrolled expansion of immune cells, which in turn can cause cancer.

 The Schmidt-Supprian research group investigates the molecular and cellular mechanisms underlying such disorders.
 Immune cells can identify foreign microbial components through a host of cell surface receptors.
 These receptors then relay signals to the nucleus, where transcription factors activate the expression of genes whose protein products help fight the invaders.
-Misguidance of such signal transduction events can result in autoimmunity and leukemias or lymphomas, the most prevalent cancers of the immune system.
+Misguidance of such signal transduction events can result in autoimmunity and leukemia or lymphomas, the most prevalent cancers of the immune system.
 To study critical mechanisms of immunopathology, the group employs genetic loss and gain of function approaches in the mouse combined with cellular and biochemical approaches.
 Within the immune systems, the main focus is on B and T lymphocytes and mast cells.
 In these cells, we investigate the regulation of genes and proteins whose exaggerated functions or malfunctions directly contribute to immunpathologies.

 - Consolidator Grant from the European Research Council (2015)